dreamGirl1996/web_cache_proxy/README.md

 By Qing Lu, Chixiang Zhang

-This is a HTTP proxy that can handle GET (with cache), POST and CONNECT Post.
+This is a HTTP proxy that can handle GET (with cache), POST and CONNECT.
 Also, it can implemented multi-thread to handle with concurrency.
 You could refer to log file to see the detail of request and response.

 To run our program, type ```sudo docker-compose up``` on the terminal.
 Wait a few seconds for the program to be fully compiled.